 - your child has Down’s syndrome or a cleft palate

-For more information about hearing tests for glue ear, see our frequently asked questions.
+For more information about hearing tests for glue ear, see our frequently asked questions below.

-At least half of children with glue ear get better without any treatment within three months.
+Most children with glue ear don’t need any treatment because it gets better on its own.
+At least half of children with glue ear get better within three months without any treatment.
 Around 95 out of 100 children get better within a year.
-Only a small number of children have persistent problems that need treatment.

-Antibiotics, antihistamines and decongestants aren't recommended for glue ear.
-There is also no evidence that complementary therapies such as homeopathy, osteopathy, acupuncture, ear candles or special diets help with glue ear.
+Antibiotics, antihistamines and decongestants aren’t recommended for glue ear.
+Nor are complementary therapies such as homeopathy, osteopathy, acupuncture, ear candles or special diets.

 Your doctor may suggest your child wears a hearing aid if their glue ear doesn’t clear up and is affecting their hearing.
 This may be as an alternative to surgery.

-There is some evidence that a technique called autoinflation may help.
+Your doctor may suggest a technique called autoinflation.
 Autoinflation involves your child using their nose to inflate a special balloon.
-This increases pressure in their nose and may help to open up their Eustachian tube.
+This increases pressure in their nose and may help to open up the tube between their ear and the back of the throat (Eustachian tube).
 This aims to let air into their middle ear so the fluid there can drain out.
-Some studies have shown this technique to be helpful in the short term, but more research is needed to determine the long-term effects.
-Ask your GP for more information.
+Doctors think that autoinflation might help glue ear, and it doesn’t seem to cause any harm.

-If your child's condition hasn't improved after three months, your doctor may suggest surgery.
-Surgery is also recommended for children who have severe hearing loss.
+Your doctor may suggest surgery if your child’s condition hasn’t improved after three months and they have severe hearing loss.
+Surgery may also be offered if your child’s hearing loss is affecting their learning or development.
 However, it’s worth bearing in mind that nearly all children who have glue ear get better within a year without treatment.

 As with all surgery, there are risks involved with putting grommets in or having an adenoidectomy.
 These include infection or, with grommets, the possibility of permanent damage to your child’s eardrum.
 Discuss the risks with your child’s surgeon before you decide on treatment.

-Children under six are most at risk of glue ear because their Eustachian tubes are still developing.
-This means they are smaller and can get blocked more easily.
+Children under six are most at risk of glue ear.
+This is because their Eustachian tubes (the tube between the middle ear and the back of the throat) are still developing.
+The tubes are smaller and more horizontal and so can get blocked more easily.

-Glue ear may also be caused by enlarged adenoids.
-The adenoids are two small lumps of tissue similar to the tonsils, which sit at the back of the throat, beside the Eustachian tubes.
-If your child's adenoids are enlarged, they can block the Eustachian tubes.
+Glue ear may also be caused by infected or enlarged adenoids.
+The adenoids are two small lumps of tissue similar to the tonsils, which sit at the back of the throat beside the Eustachian tubes.
+If your child’s adenoids are enlarged, they can block the Eustachian tubes.

 Your child’s risk of glue ear may also be increased by: